MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-service-statistics.md

 ---
-title: Service Statistics
+title: Service Statistics | Microsoft Docs
-description: Get a quick overview of the contents and statistics of service documents such as orders, quotes, invoices, credit memos, service lines, and more.
+description: Get a quick overview of the contents of service documents such as orders, quotes, invoices, or credit memos, the details on the specific service lines, and the service items.
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/23/2021
+ms.date: 04/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: eaec4f99ea07e84b1a328be3022005fac01de38d
+ms.openlocfilehash: 0e1c6fe7b5a830e17d693bcd4d48921947b0509d
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6438273"
+ms.locfileid: "3192403"
 ---
 # <a name="viewing-service-statistics"></a>Viewing Service Statistics
 You can use statistics to analyse service documents and determine how well you are managing your service processes.
 You can analyse service contracts, items, quotes, orders, invoices, and credit memos by choosing the **Statistics** action.
 For service items and contracts, you can also use the **Service Item Trendscape** or **Contract Trendscape** to view a summary of service ledger entries for a specific service item.